 What Are The Advantages of a Micro Molding Machine?

-- Mold tools are much smaller and thus less expensive, costing approximately 40% the price of a full-sized tool.
+- Mold tools are much smaller and thus less expensive, costing approximately 40% of the price of a full-sized tool.

 - Micro molding consumes much less raw material.
-This includes not only material used to make the part but also leftover resin in the gate and runner system as well as the barrel.
+This includes not the only material used to make the part but also leftover resin in the gate and runner system as well as the barrel.

 - Fast changeovers are aided by using an online digital database that can hold one thousand unique job set-up parameters.
 And it’s also easier and faster to flush old resin out of the system to prepare the machine for a different material.